adamthedash/aoc2025/README.md

 Today was a fun puzzle, a graph traversal problem.
 Instead of going with a search algorithm, I decided to use [this cool property](https://en.wikipedia.org/wiki/Adjacency_matrix#Matrix_powers) of the adjacency matrix.
 Raising the matrix to the power N gives you the paths of length N between all points on the graph.
 Initially I created a dense matrix, but due to the O(N^3) complexity of a matrix multiplication, I had to use sparse data instead.
 This also had the added bonus of reduced complexity when computing paths between individual points, in this case only 6 of the 500^2-ish pairs of possible points.

+The AI went for a simple DFS algorithm for part 1.
+For part 2, it initially tried its part 1 solution, but with checks to see which paths pass through the correct nodes.
+This timed out.
+It then tried to add some memoisation for visited paths, but this didn't help much as the graph is quite large.
+This also timed out.
+It stated several times that maybe it needs to use dynamic programming, then went back and tried DFS with memoisation again.
+Eventually it did succeed with this approach after assuming that the graph is a DAG, and was able to get rid of cycle tracking which was evidently taking most of the time.

+Total cost: €2.13